MicrosoftDocs/azure-docs/articles/virtual-machines/linux/ssh-from-windows.md

 [!INCLUDE [virtual-machines-common-ssh-support](../../../includes/virtual-machines-common-ssh-support.md)]

 > [!NOTE]
-> During preview, Ed25519 keys can only be used with Linux VMs, we intend to extend the ED25519 support to Windows VMs soon.
+> During preview, ED25519 keys can only be used with Linux VMs.

 ## SSH clients